 You need reliability

 This should be a given — a connection that doesn’t connect is useless.
 When it comes to business broadband, you need to know that when you login, you will have access to all your online assets.
 If you’re relying on an ADSL2+ connection or Naked DSL pack, this means that you need to go with an internet provider that has an exchange nearby.
-Anything further than two kilometers away and the speed available through the copper wires just slows right down.
+Anything further than two kilometres away and the speed available through the copper wires just slows right down.

 You need speed

 Time is money in any business.
 It doesn’t matter if you’re working on a solo operation in your garage or managing a successful start-up.
 If you or your employees are having to wait to access their online resources, then you’re wasting your most valuable asset.
 While there may be a case for slower connections in favour of cost, your small businesses should be focusing on plans that deliver higher speeds.
-This is especially true if you have employees who will all need online access at the same time.
+This is especially true if you have employees who will all need access at the same time.

 You need a solid data quota